skule/skule.ca/academics/petitions.md

 - Depending on the circumstances, you may want to **ask your professor for accommodations directly** by emailing them, rather than going through the TWP process.
 This can often save you the hassle of a lot of paperwork.
 If that does not work out you can still file a TWP, as long as you file the TWP within the 7 days following the assignment deadline
 - If you are requesting an extension or change in quiz/test date, how may your the new deadline/date conflict **with future commitments** both those that are academic and non-academic in nature
-- **Can you provide proper documentation?** Note that U of T has temporarily suspended the need for verification of illness, however non-medical
+- **Can you provide proper documentation?** Note that you are granted one “free” TWP per semester where you do not need to submit documentation so long as the assessment is worth less than 15% and/or your request is for no longer than three days in a row.

 ### 2. Final Exam Petitions (FEP)